eq19/feed/_drafts/exponentiation_zone.md

 We are going to assign the above field as a ***standard model*** that attempts to stimulate quantum field models called ***₠Quantum*** for the _[four (4) known fundamental forces](https://en.wikipedia.org/wiki/Fundamental_interaction)_.

+## Space Expansion

+This unification was initiated from the theoretical work by Hideki Yukawa who in 1935 had predicted the existence of _[mesons as the carrier particles](https://en.wikipedia.org/wiki/Pion)_ of the strong nuclear force.

 ```note
 The quarks and the leptons interact with the Higgs field through _[Yukawa interaction](https://en.wikipedia.org/wiki/Yukawa_interaction)_.
 Rotating the quark and lepton fields to the basis where the matrices of Yukawa couplings are diagonal and denote as the _[eigenvalues](https://www.eq19.com/multiplication/#shearing-structure)_ of the Yukawa matrices.
 Moreover, reducing the number of different interaction types is seen as desirable.
 Two cases in point are the unification of:
 - Electric and magnetic force into ***electromagnetic force***,